A frozen super-Earth orbiting a star at the bottom of the Main Sequence: Results

 \subsection{Source star constraints}

-Using a new method to align microlensing lightcurves from different telescopes and filters \cite{2010ApJ...710.1800G} refined the \event~ $(V-I)_{\rm o,s}$ dereddened source color measurement of $(V-I)_{\rm o,s}=1.04 \pm 0.21$ from \cite {2008ApJ...684..663B}, deriving $(V-I)_{\rm o,s}=1.24 \pm 0.06$ in the Cousins photometric system.
-To compare this value to the NIR bands of this study we transform this V-I color to J-K in the 2MASS system using first the dwarf color table of \cite{1988PASP..100.1134B} to find $(J-K)_{\rm o,s}=0.73$ (Cousins system) and then with the 2MASS-Bessel$~\&~$Brett filter relation\footnote{http://www.astro.caltech.edu/~jmc/2mass/v3/transformations/} we finally derive $(J-K)_{\rm o,s}=0.70\pm 0.07$.
+{\change To compare the $(V-I)_0=1.24\pm 0.06$ color found by \citet{2010ApJ...710.1800G} to the NIR bands of this study we transform this $V-I$ color to $J-K$ in the 2MASS system using first the dwarf color table of \cite{1988PASP..100.1134B} to find $(J-K)_{\rm 0,s}=0.73$ and then with the 2MASS-Bessell$~\&~$Brett filter relation\footnote{http://www.astro.caltech.edu/~jmc/2mass/v3/transformations/} we finally derive $(J-K)_{\rm 0,s}=0.70\pm 0.07$.

-From our NACO "light curve" using Eq.~\ref{lc} and our lens model , we find after dereddening $(J-K)_{\rm o,s}=0.66\pm 0.51$.
-While the uncertainty derived from linear regression is large, this independent source color determination is very consistent with the colors found by \cite{2010ApJ...710.1800G} and \cite {2008ApJ...684..663B} and strengthens the case for the source being a K4-5 dwarf in the Bulge at $7.51 \pm 0.25~ \rm{kpc}$.
-Given the better accuracy of the \cite{2010ApJ...710.1800G} source color, we however adopt their value in the following analysis.
+From our NACO "light curve" using Eq.~\ref{lc} and our lens model , we find after dereddening $(J-K)_{\rm 0,s}=0.66\pm 0.51$.
+While the uncertainty derived from linear regression is large, this independent source color determination is very consistent with the colors found by \cite{2010ApJ...710.1800G} as well as those of \cite {2008ApJ...684..663B} and strengthens the case for the source being a K4-5 dwarf in the Bulge at $7.51 \pm 0.25~ \rm{kpc}$.
+However, given the better accuracy of the \cite{2010ApJ...710.1800G} source color, we adopt their value in the following analysis.}